 You’ll love the slow action feel of this one, and your casts will be smooth and accurate with a natural presentation.
 For this price, you simply can’t beat the Maxcatch Premier IM8.
 It’s definitely a strong contender if you’re on a budget although don’t expect award winning performance!

-Why You Should Try Out a Light Rod
+Why You Should Try Out a 3 Weight Fly Rod

 If you haven’t tried a light rod before or you’re not feeling confident about using different fishing rods, we think you’re missing out.
 When it comes to using the right weights to fish with, you want to consider where you’ll be fishing, and what you’re hoping to catch.